wp-plugins/leenkme/readme.txt

 Feel free to use the leenk.me [contact form](http://leenk.me/contact) and we will respond as soon as possible.

 == Changelog ==
+= 1.2.1 =
+* Removed screenshots from plugin, seems to be causing an issue with WordPress updating.

 = 1.2.0 =
 * Added LinkedIn support!
 * Tested on WordPress 2.8.6, 2.9.2, and 3.0.2.